Community Detection with the Map Equation and Infomap: Theory and Applications: Software and visualization

 Understanding real-world systems relies on effectively mapping complex networks.
 To comprehend and navigate the intricate multilevel communities within these networks, it is crucial to employ powerful visualizations that can transform textual representations into visually intuitive maps.
 To address this need, we have developed an interactive web application called Infomap Network Navigator~\cite{mapequation2018navigator,eriksson2018interactive}.
 This tool allows users to visualize and explore multilevel maps of both conventional and higher-order networks in a manner similar to using mapping software such as Google Maps.

 We visualize multilevel communities using top-level modules represented by circles.
-The circle areas indicate the contained flow volume, while the border thickness represents the exiting flow volume~(\cref{fig:navigator-schematic}).
+The circle areas indicate the contained flow volume, while the border thickness represents the exiting flow volume~(inset in \cref{fig:navigator}).
 Modules are connected by aggregated links, with their thickness and color lightness reflecting the flow between them.
-Additionally, we adjust the link lengths inversely proportional to the inter-module flow, emphasizing varying connection strengths. \Cref{fig:navigator-screenshot} illustrates using the Infomap Network Navigator to highlight multilevel citation flow patterns in science.
+Additionally, we adjust the link lengths inversely proportional to the inter-module flow, emphasizing varying connection strengths. \Cref{fig:navigator} illustrates using the Infomap Network Navigator to highlight multilevel citation flow patterns in science.
 At the top level, the application visualizes research fields like the life sciences, physical sciences, and social sciences.
 By zooming in using the mouse wheel or trackpad, more detailed information becomes visible.
 For example, within the life sciences, the application reveals further divisions into research areas such as molecular biology and medicine.